kartojal/checkmilestones-py/README.md

 <br><br>

-*PD:The examples are prepared to alert the user when Homestead arrives at go-ethereum repository*
+*PS:The examples are prepared to alert the user when Homestead arrives at go-ethereum repository*

 **If you liked this, you can donate to my ETH address:** 0xcd240a9c04a59d02ba8c2990c0c87d3ccab93462